adaschuler/4geeksacademy-battleship/README.md

+# Hello Friend
-# Hello this is a clone of the Battleship game with React
+this is a clone of the Battleship game with React
 <p>

 </p>